arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# Fusion-02
+# fusion-03

-On this branch, we've updated the `default` output type, introducing ourselves to some core PageBuilder concepts.
-Without an output type, PageBuilder can't render anything!
+On this branch, we've created and customized a new layout, `basic.jsx`, which lets us add semantic markup to our pages.

-## User Story
+## User story
-As a user, I would like to be able to render content via a default output type, which is natively recognized by PageBuilder and allows me to customize the head and foot of my page.
+As a user, I would like to be able to add a layout to my page, in order to give my page some structure and semantic HTML.

 ## Concepts
-- Output Types
+- Layouts

-## New Files
+## New Files on this branch
-- None

-## Changed Files
-- `/components/output-types/default.jsx`
+- /components/layouts/basic.jsx

 ## What's next?
-An output type provides a common backbone for all of our pages, so now we'll explore how we can start adding some semantic HTML and customization.
-The first concept to tackle in this regard is layouts.
-Switch to `fusion-03` to view a completed layout.
+Your next task is to create a new feature.
+Switch to branch `fusion-04` to see the completed code for the next step.